 Step 1: Add HTV To Wood

-To get the time and temperature needed, look at the packaging or the website for the brand you purchased.
+To get the time and temperature needed, check the packaging or the brand's website.
 If using the Cricut brand, you can use their heat guide here.
 Just be sure to pick wood as the surface to which you are applying the product.

 Set the time and temperature on your EasyPress.
 Place either a Teflon sheet or parchment paper over the wood.
 Warm up your wood with the EasyPress for a few seconds.
 This is just to remove any moisture.
 Be sure to use the Teflon or parchment as it will protect your EasyPress.
-Some wood will have some sap come out when heated.
+Some wood will produce sap when heated.

-Remove the EasyPress and parchment then put your design in place on the wood.
+Remove the EasyPress and the parchment, then place your design on the wood.
 Add the protective sheet back over the top.
 Press for the recommended time at the right temperature using your EasyPress.

 Step 2: Burnish HTV Onto Wood

 Remove the EasyPress and protective sheet.
-Then run over the top of the iron-on with an old credit card or scraper.
-I find that this helps the material adhere to the uneven surface of the wood.
-I usually rub until it is almost cool then try to pull the carrier sheet back.
+Then burnish the top of the iron-on with an old credit card or scraper.
+I find that this helps the material adhere to the wood's uneven surface.
+I usually rub until it is almost cool, then try to pull the carrier sheet back.

 Step 3: Remove Carrier Sheet